Motorized scooter parking | Tempe campus

 - Second violation:

 - Third violation: Individuals will receive a referral to the Dean of Students, Dean or Vice President.

 ASU Police Department bicycle safety class

 - Laws that bicyclists tend to get cited for the most

 - Classes are available in person and online.

 Visit the ASU Police Safety Training Classes webpage for more information.

-- Individuals who drive ASU vehicles on campus property — including motorized carts — must complete the driving on the mall class.
+- Individuals who drive ASU vehicles on campus property — including motorized carts — must complete the authorized driver training class.